LOOSE-LIPS/loose-lips-2.0/src/routes/blog/loose-lips-dnb-fix-002-kasra/index.md

 banner:
   - imported/loose-lips-dnb-fix-002-kasra/image967.jpeg
 description: >-
-  DnB fix is back and today, we&rsquo;re showcasing the new release from Critical Music head-honcho Kasra.
+  DnB fix is back and today, we;re showcasing the new release from Critical Music head-honcho Kasra.
 Since its inception the label has constantly led the way when it comes to dark technical drum and bass, and have they set the bar high.
-The label has been home to some of the industry&rsquo;s finest talent, finding [...]Read More...
+The label has been home to some of the industry;s finest talent, finding [...]Read More...
 published: true
 tags: spotlight
 featured: false